Treasury Inspector General for Tax Administration

 Contact: David Barnes

-WASHINGTON -- Improved oversight of revenue officers at the Internal Revenue Service (IRS) is needed to ensure that case actions are completed timely, according to a report released publicly today by the Treasury Inspector General for Tax Administration (TIGTA).
+WASHINGTON – The Internal Revenue Service’s (IRS) field workload selection process is not designed to ensure that cases with the highest collection potential are identified, selected, and assigned to be worked, according to a new report publicly released today by the Treasury Inspector General for Tax Administration (TIGTA).

 Read the report.